Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Introduction

-\cite{demidenko2013mixed} reviews non-linear mixed models for tumor growth including the exponential, double exponential and delayed double exponential model for re-growth following treatment.
-We will focus on the double exponential model which identifies two latent compartments corresponding to the fraction of the tumor which is killed by the treatment and the one that survives.
+\cite{demidenko2013mixed} reviews non-linear mixed models for tumor growth and re-growth following treatment.
+In this paper we will focus on the double exponential model which identifies two latent compartments corresponding to the fraction of the tumor which is killed by the treatment and the one that survives.
 This model offers a phenomenological explanation for the variation in individual tumor growth patterns, by recognizing a) the proportion of the tumor killed by the treatment, b) the rate of elimination of the dead tumor cells, and c) the growth rate of the surviving part of the tumor.
-Clinically relevant quantities such as tumor doubling times, tumor growth delay and surviving fraction of tumor cells can be deduced from the double exponential model, as shown in \cite{demidenko2006assessment} and \cite{demidenko2010three}.
+Clinically relevant quantities such as tumor doubling times, tumor growth delay and surviving fraction of tumor cells can be deduced from the double exponential model (\citealp{demidenko2006assessment}, \citealp{demidenko2010three}).
 More recent non-linear mixed model approaches specify the individual growth curves semi-parametrically \citep{xia2013model}, or as splines (\citealp{kong2011modeling}, \citealp{zhao2011bayesian}).
 These models allow for much flexibility in individual growth curves but do not share the biological interpretation of the double exponential or delayed double exponential models.
-A drawback of the double exponential, and other classical non-linear mixed models, is that the only source of intra-subject variation is given by independent identically distributed measurement errors.
-This is not realistic as growth rates are subject to day-to-day variation, due to biological processes not easily accounted for.